alexpetros/bluebird/README.md

 ## Contributing
 See the TODO.md file in this directory and let people know what you're working on.

-To run current testing suite:
+To run current testing suite (from root directory):

 `python -m pytest`